joannabaker/BayesTraitR/README.md

 There are three types of variable rates models that can be run that each have very slight differences in the output files.

-Here, I will include how to run the variable rates post-processor using all three examples:

 1)  A variable rates model

 2)  A variable rates model across a sample of trees

 3)  A variable rates model across a tree sample, forcing equal tree sampling.

-### Let’s start with (1).
+Note that this option is not limited to variable rates models and is equivalent to running analyses sequentially across each tree.

+### Example: A single-trait variable rates model

 We can create a single-trait variable rates model over a single tree using the example files that are bundled with the BayesTraits download.